youyifong/tsp/installation.md

 To access volta, open a terminal and run ssh username@volta.
 For example, if your HutchNet ID is abc, you can run ssh abc@volta.
 For details, you can refer to https://sciwiki.fredhutch.org/scicomputing/access_credentials

 Given the size of the images we can use the Fast storage under /fh/fast/fong_y (https://sciwiki.fredhutch.org/scicomputing/store_posix/).
-One of the advantages is that it can be accessed both as a mapped drive (https://centernet.fredhutch.org/cn/u/center-it/services/storedataprotect.html).